GeoIP2 (HTTP)

 sudo apt update Then install this module:

 $ sudo apt install nginx-module-geoip2 Most modules auto-enable on install.
-If yours didn't, enable it manually:
+If yours didn't:

 $ sudo ln -s /etc/nginx/modules-available/50-mod-geoip2.conf \